What to expect at the Center?

 Efficient Design for Tulsa’s Child Abuse Investigation Team

-The Children’s Advocacy Center was specially designed not only for the children involved in child abuse investigations, but also for the team of multidisciplinary agencies that investigate child abuse.
+The Children’s Advocacy Center was specially designed not only for the children and caregivers involved in child abuse investigations, but also for the team of multidisciplinary agencies that investigate child abuse.

 The Center provides offices for: